 Climate Policy Research

-With calls for political action getting ever louder in a heating world, research on policy instruments suitable to tackle the manyfold challenges of climate change is today more important than ever before.
+With calls for political action getting ever louder in a heating world, research on policy instruments suitable to tackle the manyfold challenges of climate change is more important today than ever before.
 The evolving design of climate policy instruments on the international and national level requires a good understanding of the political economy, economics of mitigation and adaptation options, and of interactions between instruments.
-Perspectives has contributed to academic discussions for more than 20 years, with over hundred peer reviewed research articles to its credit.
+Perspectives has contributed to academic discussions for more than 20 years, with over a hundred peer-reviewed research articles to its credit.

 In addition to the intrinsic value of research, a solid understanding of current academic discourses enables us to provide the top-class consultancy services we aim for.
 And the best way to understand the science is to do the science.